-The EcoLeague member colleges offer you classes in just about every program and/or major you can think of, from Adventure Education to Women’s and Gender Studies.
-Through the EcoLeague, you can take classes you need for your major OR take classes that spark your curiosity.
+The EcoLeague member colleges offer you classes in just about every program and/or major you can imagine from Adventure Education to Women’s and Gender Studies.
+Through the EcoLeague, you can take classes you need for your major and/or take classes that spark your curiosity.
 Check out the course listings at the colleges.

-You’ll also be able to utilize some amazing facilities including Alaska Pacific University’s Nordic Ski Center, College of the Atlantic’s Island Research Center, Dickinson College’s Center for Sustainability Education, Green Mountain College’s Feick Arts Center, Northland College’s Native American & Indigenous Culture Center and Prescott College’s Kino Bay Research Center.
+You’ll also be able to utilize some amazing facilities, including Alaska Pacific University’s Nordic Ski Center, College of the Atlantic’s Island Research Center, Dickinson College’s Center for Sustainability Education, Northland College’s Native American & Indigenous Culture Center and Prescott College’s Kino Bay Research Center.